 Changing the hardware MAC address on network interface cards is useful for maintaining privacy and security testing.
 On Windows 7 and later, the MAC address for 802.11 wireless interfaces must sometimes be specially crafted in order for the operating system to accept it.

-Here is a simple little PowerShell script for changing MAC addresses from the command line; inside the zip file, look in the \Day5-IPSec\Wireless folder for the script named "New-MACaddress.ps1" (all the scripts in the zip file are free and in the public domain).
+You can get a simple PowerShell script for changing MAC addresses from the command line.
+Download the SEC505 zip file from BlueTeamPowerShell.com and look in the \Day4\Wireless folder for the script named "New-MACaddress.ps1" (all the scripts in the zip file are free and in the public domain).

 The New-MACaddress.ps1 script will: